tabiahealth/backend-challenge/README.md

 Hello, developer :wave:!

-Welcome to the Tabia frontend challenge.
+Welcome to the Tabia backend challenge.

 > **_NOTE:_** This challenge is part of the hiring process.
 We assume here that you are already in contact with someone at Tabia.
+If that is not the case, please apply at careers.tabia.health.

 ## Instructions

 In this challenge, we expect you to:

 - Implement a runnable application
+- Write all code and documentation in english

 Some other desired requirements are: